Clemapfel/mousetrap/docs/04_widgets.md

 }
 ```

-The returned value has to be the **top-level** widget of our compound widget.
+The returned value should be the **top-level** widget of our compound widget.
 All other widgets in the compound widget are contained in the top-level widget, and the top-level widget is not contained in any other widget.

 Writing out example `CompoundWidget` like this may make the widget order clearer: